 THE SURGERY

-The surgery is done under combined Spinal and Epidural anaesthesia or General Anaesthesia.
+The surgery is done under combined Spinal and Epidural anesthesia or General Anesthesia.

 PROBLEMS THAT MAY ARISE FOLLOWING THE CURATIVE SURGERY